AbbasGawali/inxtinctsecurityAssignment/readme.md

 - amount (Number)
 - orderDate (Date)

-Insert at least 5 sample records in each collection before testing database queries.
+Already inserted more than 5 sample records in each collection before testing database queries, insert if you are using a seperate db insted of mine.

 ## Notes